 To know how BTC is generated we need to have some knowledge of cryptography.

 Cryptography: The process of converting plain text into Cipher (unintelligible) text and vise versa.
-Earlier, cryptography was effective with encryption but now, cryptography truly based on computer science, and mathematical functions.
+Earlier, cryptography was effective with encryption but now, cryptography is truly based on computer science, and mathematical functions.

 Cryptography is applied in banking sectors for transactions, e-commerce transactions, credit or debit cards, and computer passwords.